 Boring, outdated, lackluster - their words not ours.
 Employee compliance training has a reputation for not resonating with or being applicable to those who have to complete it.
 This stigma detracts from the overall learning experience and effects what employees actually retain.
 What can increased engagement with compliance expectations do for your organization?

 Resolving conflicts of interest is essential to protecting your organization from reputational damage.
 Leaving a conflict unresolved can reduce the trust your organization can warrant and ultimately lead to individuals acting in their best interests.
 Listen to compliance industry experts to learn why reducing conflicts of interest should be a priority for your program.

 The United States Securities and Exchange Commission reports nearly 70% of recent Foreign Corrupt Practices Act (FCPA) investigations were related to the actions of third-party engagements.
 Learn how these outside organizations are not as far separated as you might think.

 Providing a comprehensive, trusting, and engaging process for employees to report unethical behavior will encourage the speak-up culture within your organization.
 A robust incident management system is a key function of an effective reporting process for all compliance programs.
 Learn how case management software and a whistleblower hotline can help support this initiative.

 A strong training program is the foundation of an open, ethical and productive culture.
 It can help prevent misconduct, improve employee engagement and trust, strengthen alignment around a set of core values, mitigate risk and promote adherence to compliance objectives.

 These are simple steps you can take today to create an effective ethics and compliance program, boost program awareness and connect more with employees and colleagues.

-Chapter 3 of the Worst-Case Scenario Survival Guide for Compliance Professionals
+Chapter 7 of The Worst-Case Scenario Survival Guide for Compliance Professionals

 Take advantage of our industry experts.
 Ask a question.
 Get an answer.